 Bus Driver Training and Education Program Information

 Training programs for aspiring bus drivers can help them obtain a commercial driver's license, which is necessary to work in the field.
-Learn about admission requirements and the topics you'll study in these training programs, and take a look at employment data for bus drivers.
+Some employers may offer on-the-job training for free if terms of employment are satisfied.

 Bus companies, school districts and transit organizations offer training programs to prepare new employees to pass their CDL exams and safely operate buses.
 Courses usually take several weeks to complete.
-Transit bus drivers are required to have a commercial driver's license (CDL) plus a passenger endorsement, and school bus drivers need a CDL plus a passenger and school bus endorsement.
-Endorsements permit drivers to operate buses and are earned through state licensing agencies by passing a skills test.
+Transit and school bus drivers are required to have a commercial driver's license (CDL) plus a passenger endorsement and, for school bus drivers, school bus endorsement.
+Endorsements are earned through state licensing agencies by passing a skills test.

-Candidates typically must be hired before beginning bus driver training; a valid driver's license and clean driving record are the essential factors for employment consideration.
+Candidates typically must be hired before beginning bus driver training; a valid driver's license and clean driving record are the essential factors for employment consideration, as well as good physical and mental health.
 Employers may prefer a high school diploma or its equivalent.
-Also, because safety is a primary concern for transit organizations and school districts, applicants must be in good physical and mental health.
 Passing a drug test is also a common requirement.
-Effective communication skills are an informal prerequisite for interacting with school children as well as adult passengers.

 Coursework for bus driver training programs covers driving rules, safety regulations, vehicle inspection and bus operation.
 Students receive classroom instruction as well as behind-the-wheel practice on driving courses.
 Students may also study route maps and accompany experienced bus drivers on their routes.
 School bus training may include instruction on how to communicate with children, enforce bus rules and respond to bad behavior.
 After training, students should be knowledgeable in: